2024 United States presidential election in Hawaii: Analysis

-Despite still voting overwhelmingly for the Democratic candidate, Hawaii saw a noticeable shift to the right, with every county swinging by over 5%.
+Hawaii has historically been one of the most liberal states in the country.
+In the 2024 election, despite an overwhelming majority for the Democratic candidate, votes in Hawaii shifted noticeably to the right, with every county swinging by over 5%.
 Trump's margin was the best out of his three runs, having increased in every consecutive election.
-Trump's increased success in Hawaii was attributed by local political scientists to Hawaii's extremely high cost of living, with former blue-collar plantation households in Western Oahu posting some of Trump's strongest gains in the state.
+Trump's increased success in Hawaii was attributed by local political scientists to the state's extremely high cost of living, with former blue-collar plantation households in Western Oahu responsible for some of Trump's strongest gains in the state.
+Republican gains were also attributed to Hawaii's reluctance to embrace progressivism; and the local populace has been described by academics and political analysts as being significantly less progressive than other blue states.

 As the only state with a plurality of Asian ethnicity, Hawaii was affected by a large national shift to the right among Asian-American voters, especially Filipino Americans, who represent one of the largest Asian groups in Hawaii.
-Filipino Americans shifted to Trump in part cause of concern of China's Navy being close to the Philippines in the South China Sea and perceived Biden and the Democratic Party as ineffective against China's aggression.
+Filipino Americans shifted to Trump in part because of concern over China's Navy being close to the Philippines in the South China Sea and a perception of Biden and the Democratic Party as ineffective against China's aggression.